 We understand that navigating the complexities of allergies, especially in the early stages of a child's life, can be challenging for parents and caregivers.
 This resource is designed to provide you with reliable and up-to-date information to help you better understand and manage Cow's Milk Allergy, ensuring the well-being of your little ones.

 There are two types of cow’s milk allergy depending on how the immune system reacts.

 - IgE-mediated food allergy is caused by the immunoglobulin E antibody (called IgE).
 Symptoms are ‘immediate’ (quick to appear) and can occur within minutes of consuming cow’s milk or up to two hours afterwards.

-The other type of milk allergy happens when symptoms are ‘delayed’ (slow to appear) and are caused by a different part of the immune system reacting in a different way.
-This type of reaction is described as Non-IgE mediated food allergy and is the most common type.
+- Non-IgE mediated food allergy is the most common type of cow’s milk allergy and symptoms are ‘delayed’ (slow to appear) and are caused by a different part of the immune system reacting in a different way.
 The symptoms typically develop from two hours after consumption but can take up to 72 hours.
-If cow’s milk continues to be consumed in the diet, the immune system will continue to produce such symptoms over days or even weeks.

 Symptoms of CMA often start in the early weeks and months of life.
 There are many possible symptoms which may suggest your baby has a cow’s milk allergy.
 Allergic symptoms can affect one or more of the body’s systems, including the skin, digestive and, less commonly, breathing or blood circulation.
 Common symptoms of cow’s milk allergy include: